Chipdelmal/SoNA3BS/README.md

 * SoNA3BS: just download the folder with the programs' files.

 ## Simulation's Files Brief Description
+This is just for reference.
+For a more updated and thorough version look at the definitions within the files or the documentation folder.

 * go: Main simulation file
 * global: Global simulation parameters (exported from "ParameterExport.nb")